ohusiev/spacer-hb-framework/README.md

 It was developed as part of a PhD dissertation titled "Exploring and Supporting Energy Communities through Spatially Integrated Methods in Local Energy Planning."

 The framework, as a methodological proposal and toolkit for ECs planning, expands upon the published study:

 O. Husiev, O. U. Arrien, and M. Enciso-Santocildes, “Spatial analysis of energy communities and energy vulnerabilities in Spain,” Utilities Policy, vol. 95, p.
 101954, Aug.
 2025, doi: 10.1016/j.jup.2025.101954
 It integrates various aspects, such as building stock geometric inventory, energy flexibility, and renewable energy deployment estimation.

 The framework links census-level statistical boundaries with building-specific data, combining geospatial vector/raster layers and tabular inputs.
 Python-based automation scripts streamline several core processes.
-While this project does not include full front-end/backend integration or database infrastructure, it builds on open-source tools otherwise available only as commercial software or requiring large, detailed datasets.
-To demonstrated
+While this project does not include full front-end/backend integration or database infrastructure, it builds on open-source tools otherwise available typically as commercial software or requiring large, detailed datasets.

 #### 🧰 Design Principles
 Rather than providing a fully optimized or production-ready software stack, the framework focuses on: